t-wang-ecohydro/bwplot/README.md

 This updated the `DESCRIPTION` file to include these dependencies.
 When I used `document()`, the `NAMESPACE` file was automatically updated as well.
-In the ROxygen comment section of my function, I added my package
+In the Roxygen comment section of my function, I added my package
 dependencies:

 ``` r